 Specialised blood tests can also confirm flea allergy dermatitis by detecting IgE antibodies in the blood.

-Antibiotics to treat a secondary bacterial infection.
+- Antibiotics or medicated shampoos to treat secondary skin (pyoderma) infection.

-Never use a flea product designed for dogs on your cat.
+- Never use a flea product designed for dogs on your cat.
 Dog flea products contain different ingredients which are highly toxic to cats.